AgileVentures/Y/README.md

 Rather than waiting for a seller (say, a global corporation) to make sales before taxing them, Y takes tax (actually, a voluntary donation set by the seller) from the sale.
 The more a seller chooses to donate from the sale, the more sales they'll make.
 The buyer/global citizen sets what the donation will go to.

 As it stands, Y is a smart contract that handles this process out in the open (on the blockchain), so neither the buyer nor the seller have to trust each other to make the donation.
-The same idea could be implemented by a bank, but then you'd have to trust the bank, and hope that it'd stay in business.
+The same idea could be implemented by a bank, but then you'd have to trust the bank, and hope that it stays in business.

 ## Development